It’s been over 6 years since Google first announced that they would be looking at page loading speed as a website ranking factor.

 - Cloudflare (Free & Paid): Cloudflare allows for both a free or paid service and is considered to be one of the best free CDNs available on the market today.
 With extra features such as website caching, WordPress integration and security functions, this network would be perfect for small-medium businesses looking for a free and reliable CDN service.

 - MaxCDN (Paid): One of the most popular CDN services up to date.
 MaxCDN offers many different pricing options and has a 30-day money-back guarantee.
-Their prices are possibly the lowest on the CDN market, making them extremely affordable for businesses who have low amounts of traffic but are serious about improving their website speed.
+Their prices are possibly the lowest on the CDN market, making them extremely affordable for businesses that have low amounts of traffic but are serious about improving their website speed.

 - Amazon CloudFront (Paid): Amazon CloudFront is a CDN service offered by Amazon, the world’s largest online retailer.
 Their CDN service has been around for years and is offered through a pay as you go pricing plan.
-This may work out better in favour of websites who have very varied traffic figures on a day to day basis.
+This may work out better in favour of websites that have very varied traffic figures on a day to day basis.
 You pay for the bandwidth you use and not a cent more.

 Before purchasing or implementing a CDN, I highly recommend you conduct a page analysis through Google’s PageSpeed tool.
 Simply following the Page Tool link, insert your URL in the box and hit analysis.
 Record the score and original site speed and then implement your chosen CDN to test new improvements.